pipewrk/geekist.co/cm4thl7m8000009jr6ptjbd3g.md

 This is why HTTP exceptions belong in the `conf.d` folder.
 By placing them here, they are loaded **before anything in** `sites-enabled`, ensuring they take precedence over the default HTTPS redirect.

-For clarity, you can organise exceptions into a sub-directory within `conf.d`, like `http_exceptions`, and name the file to match the subdomain:
+For clarity, you can organize exceptions into a sub-directory within `conf.d`, like `http_exceptions`, and name the file to match the subdomain:

 `/etc/nginx/conf.d/http_exceptions/`[`freebies.example.com`](http://freebies.example.com)`.conf`